-The occurrence of species or infraspecific taxa within political subunits of the Flora area is depicted by dots placed on an accompanying outline map.
-For the 48 contiguous states of the United States and the smaller Canadian provinces, a single dot is placed in those units where a taxon is known to occur.
-In the case of Greenland, the larger Canadian provinces and territories, and the main area of Alaska, a dot's position can vary to indicate more northern, southern, or central/scattered distributions.
+The occurrence of species and infraspecific taxa within political subunits of the Flora area is depicted by dots placed on the outline map to indicate occurrence in a state or province.
+For the 48 contiguous states of the United States and the smaller Canadian provinces, a single dot is used in those units where a taxon is known to occur.
+In the case of Greenland, the larger Canadian provinces and territories, and the main area of Alaska, a dot's position can vary to indicate more northern, southern, or central/scattered distributions (also western or eastern only for Alaska).
 In the case of Alaska, the occurrence of a taxon in the Aleutian Islands and/or the panhandle area adjacent to British Columbia may also be indicated.
 The Nunavut boundary on the maps has been provided by the GeoAccess Division, Canada Centre for Remote Sensing, Earth Science.
 Authors are expected to have seen at least one specimen documenting each geographic unit record and have been urged to examine as many specimens as possible from throughout the range of each taxon.
 Additional information about taxon distribution may be presented in the discussion.